International Solidarity Movement (ISM)

 |In their own words||“a Palestinian-led movement committed to resisting the Israeli occupation of Palestinian land using nonviolent, direct-action methods and principles.”|

 - Encourages activists to take “direct action” that often places them in danger and in direct confrontations with Israeli Defense Forces during military operations.
-An article in Mother Jones described ISM as, “Embracing Palestinian militants, even suicide bombers, as freedom fighters,” and “entering military zones to interfere with the operations of Israeli soldiers.”
+ISM has been described as “Embracing Palestinian militants, even suicide bombers, as freedom fighters,” and “entering military zones to interfere with the operations of Israeli soldiers.”

 - ISM has been responsible for endangering the safety of many foreign nationals, including American citizen Rachel Corrie and UK citizen Tom Hurndall.
 Both were killed while participating in ISM activities.
 In response to Corrie’s death, ISM co-founder Thom Saffold said, “It’s possible they [the protesters] were not as disciplined as we would have liked.
 But we’re like a peace army.
 Generals send young men and women off to operations, and some die.”